zarf-dev/proposals/0019-refactor-image-operations/README.md

 Since image pulling and pushing is a core functionality of Zarf, most of the end to end tests will, by nature, test image pulling and pushing.
 Still, there should be a test to ensure a package built with a prior version of Zarf is able to push of all it's images successfully.

-Additionally, the image push functionality should have unit tests, and the pull functionalities current unit tests should be improved.
+Additionally, the image push should have unit tests, and the image pull unit tests should be improved.

 ### Graduation Criteria